NikhilKatkuri/git-lite-cli/README.md

 ### First-Time Setup

-* You'll be prompted to enter a GitHub Personal Access Token 👉 Generate your token here: [https://github.com/settings/tokens](https://github.com/settings/tokens)
+* You'll be prompted to enter a GitHub Personal Access Token.
+  👉 Generate your token here: [https://github.com/settings/tokens](https://github.com/settings/tokens)
-* Token and GitHub profile will be securely saved locally
+* Your token and GitHub profile will be safely saved.

 # 📸 Sample Workflow